 What Do Neon Tetras Eat?

 Thankfully, Neon Tetras are pretty easy going fish and they are not too finicky when it comes to eating either.
-These guys are omnivores and will eat mostly anything that will fit into their mouths.
+These guys are omnivores and will eat mostly anything that will fit into their mouths (this is our top pick).
 This does make feeding time pretty simple and straightforward.
 In the wild Neon Tetras eat many different things.
 They eat lots of insects and insect larvae.
 They like to eat brine shrimp, daphnia, blood worms, microscopic animals, and even small fish eggs too.

 |TetraMin Granules||Lots of Vitamin C||9.3/10|